-Sec.
-4. Chapter 386 of NRS is hereby amended by adding thereto a new section to read as follows:

-1. Each charter school shall designate one or more employees of the school who is authorized to administer auto-injectable epinephrine.

-2. Each charter school shall ensure that each person so designated receives training feonecrning in the proper storage and administration of auto-injectable epinephrine.
-If from the district health officer or his or her designee or, if none, the State Health Officer or his or her designee.

-3. Each district health officer and the State Health Officer shall coordinate with each charter school in this State to earry out the provisions of this section.]

-Sec.
-5. NRS 386.490 is hereby amended to read as follows:

-386.490 As used in NRS 386.490 to 386.610, inclusive, and section 4 of this act, the words and terms defined in NRS 386.495, 386.500 and 386.503 have the meanings ascribed to them in those sections.

-Sec.
-6. Chapter 388 of NRS is hereby amended by adding thereto the provisions set forth as sections 7, 8 and 9 of this act.

-Sec.
+- Sec.
+3. NRS 454.231 is hereby amended to read as follows: - 454.231 [No] Except as otherwise provided in sections 14 and 16 of this act, a pharmacist shall not knowingly fill or refill any prescription for a dangerous drug for use by any person other than the one for whom the prescription was originally issued. - Sec.
+4. Chapter 386 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
+Each charter school shall designate one or more employees of the school who is authorized to administer auto-injectable epinephrine. - 2.
+Each charter school shall ensure that each person so designated receives training concerning the proper storage and administration of auto-injectable epinephrine from the district health officer or his or her designee or, if none, the State Health Officer or his or her designee. - 3.
+Each district health officer and the State Health Officer shall coordinate with each charter school in this State to carry out the provisions of this section. - Sec.
+5. NRS 386.490 is hereby amended to read as follows: - 386.490 As used in NRS 386.490 to 386.610, inclusive, and section 4 of this act, the words and terms defined in NRS 386.495, 386.500 and 386.503 have the meanings ascribed to them in those sections. - Sec.
+6. Chapter 388 of NRS is hereby amended by adding thereto the provisions set forth as sections 7, 8 and 9 of this act. - Sec.
 7. 1.
-Each public school, including, without limitation, each charter school, shall obtain for preseriptions an order from a physician or osteopathic physician for auto-injectable epinephrine pursuant to section 14 or 16 of this act and acquire at least two doses of the medication to be maintained at the school.
-If a dose of auto-injectable epinephrine maintained by the public school is used or expires, the public school shall ensure that at least two doses of the medication are available at the school and obtain additional doses to replace the used or expired doses if necessary.

-2. Auto-injectable epinephrine maintained by a public school pursuant to this section may be administered:

-(a) At a public school other than a charter school, by a school nurse or any other employee of the public school who has been designated by the school nurse and has received training in the proper storage and administration of auto-injectable epinephrine; or

-(b) At a charter school, by the employee designated to be authorized to administer auto-injectable epinephrine pursuant to section 4 of this act if the person has received the training in the proper storage and administration of auto-injectable epinephrine.
+Each public school, including, without limitation, each charter school, shall obtain a prescription for auto-injectable epinephrine pursuant to section 14 or 16 of this act and acquire at least two doses of the medication to be maintained at the school.
+If a dose of auto-injectable epinephrine maintained by the public school is used or expires, the public school shall ensure that at least two doses of the medication are available at the school and obtain additional doses to replace the used or expired doses if necessary. - 2.
+Auto-injectable epinephrine maintained by a public school pursuant to this section may be administered: - (a) At a public school other than a charter school, by a school nurse or any other employee of the public school who has been designated by the school nurse and has received training in the proper storage and administration of auto-injectable epinephrine; or - (b) At a charter school, by the employee designated to be authorized to administer auto-injectable epinephrine pursuant to section 4 of this act if the person has received the training in the proper storage and administration of auto-injectable epinephrine.

-3. A school nurse or other designated employee of a public school may administer auto-injectable epinephrine maintained at the school to any formal pupil on the premises of the public school during fithe school day regular school hours whom the school nurse or other designated employee reasonably believes is experiencing anaphylaxis.
+3. A school nurse or other designated employee of a public school may administer auto-injectable epinephrine maintained at the school to any person on the premises of the public school during the school day whom the school nurse or other designated employee reasonably believes is experiencing anaphylaxis.